Fully quantum inflation: quantum marginal problem constraints in the service of causal inference: Fully quantum inflation

 As with the constraint of Eq.~\eqref{BellWignerInequalityprime} in the classical case, this constraint has nothing to do with the causal structure of the $AB$-Cut inflation DAG, but we can combine it with such a constraint to obtain a causal compatibility inequality.

-Again, we leverage the fact that in the $AB$-Cut inflation DAG, $A_1$ and $B_1$ are d-separated given the empty set, which is to say that there is no common cause acting on $A_1$ and $B_1$.
+Again, we leverage the fact that, in the $AB$-Cut inflation DAG, $A_1$ and $B_1$ are d-separated given the empty set.
 It follows that any state $\rho_{A_1 B_1 C_1}$ that is compatible with this DAG must satisfy

 To get a nontrivial causal compatibility inequality for the $AB$-Cut inflation DAG, we combine the equality constraint of Eq.~\eqref{eq:quantumdsepABcut} with the quantum marginal compatibility inequality of Eq.~\eqref{quantumBellWignerInequality} to obtain: